thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 | Wireless Card       | Intel Dual Band Wireless-AC 8265                 |
 | Bluetooth Card      | Intel Bluetooth 8265                             |

+BROKEN:
+1) Speaker Audio.
+(BT audio, HDMI audio and microphone works)
+2) USB works when plugged in before boot.
+Will be fixed.
+3) Battery icon.
+4) Keyboard backlight and fn keys.
+5) Intel Wifi doesnt work.
+There is some progress in getting it to work.

 Please note: This still work in progress.
 There are still few things that don't work properly.
 They will be fixed over time.

 Please feel free to test stuff.